swfsql/phasmo/README.md

 Utility to help tracking evidences for the Phasmophobia game.

 Information mostly taken from [fandom/phasmophobia](https://phasmophobia.fandom.com/wiki/Phasmophobia_Wiki) (8/oct/2020).
-Also inspired by other evidence trackers (see alternatives below).
+Also inspired by other evidence trackers (see alternatives at the end).

 ## Why is this